 Bitcoin: In the beginning

-Bitcoin was in 2009.
+Bitcoin was launched in 2009.
 Back then, it was worth just cents.
 Now, in March of 2025, one Bitcoin can cost more than a new car.
 That’s why people panic about missing out.
 But of course, Bitcoin could also go to zero, at any time, with no notice.

 Why Bitcoin’s price has loosely overall gone up

 Bitcoin’s price has gone up and down over the years, but the main overall trajectory is up.
+Why?
+Two big reasons could be:

 Limited supply